conduitio-labs/conduit-connector-mysql/README.md

 ## Testing

 Run `make test` to run all the unit tests.
 Run `make test-integration` to run the integration tests.

 The Docker compose file at `test/docker-compose.yml` can be used to run the required resource locally.
 It includes [adminer](https://www.adminer.org/) for database management.

+Use the `TRACE=true` environment variable to enable trace logs when running tests.

 ## Source